bernardio5/bookie/README.md

 The covers my scripts make are fabulously ugly, like granny's-panties ugly.
 It's kind of deliberate?
 I am emulating the "Library Binding"s I saw in university libraries: monochrome vinyl hardbacks with computer-printed stickers: functional, sturdy, cheap, and ugly.
 I use OpenCV to make the JPGs: it works.
 I use OpenCV's "Hershy" font, which is included, and so, so ugly.
 Kerning?
 Bah.
 Word wrap?
 Aspirational.

-When there are scans of book covers, they almost never have legible Author/Title.
-They can be elegant, but usually in a generic way.
-They are usually really beat-up.
-If a cover image can be automatically identified (I esimate I can, for ~15% of the titles), I use it.
+When the PG data has a scan of a book's cover, it almost never has a legible Author/Title.
+The covers can be elegant, but usually in a generic way, and they're usually really beat-up.
+If a cover image can be automatically identified (maybe ~15% of the titles), I use it.
 If there are any other JPG or PNG attached to the book, I choose one at random.
-I have a collection ~20 "book front" images that I tint to some awful random pastel shade, paste on a black on white Author/Title label, paste on a from-the-book image, and that's the cover.png.
+I have a collection ~20 "book front" images that I tint to some awful random pastel shade, paste on a black on white Author/Title label, paste on the from-the-book image, and that's the cover.png.

+Page formatting is mostly TBA.
+Most readers do a fine job if you just give them plain text with maybe paragraph markers.
+Most readers let users set the font and margins, so, usually, HTML page formatting is something to avoid.
+I intend to look into this more; it seems like some minimal work that removes formatting could improve a lot of things.

 <b>About Organizing your University-Scale Library: </b>

-If you have 50 books, or 500, you can organize them informally, but 65,000 is another matter-- you've never owned a library so big you can't know what's in it!
+If you have 50 books, or 500, you can organize them informally, but 65,000 is another matter-- it's library so big that you can't know what's in it.
 The PG books are organized by a number that is basically the order in which they were added, which is fine for automated traversal but not a good library experience.

 PG maintains a set of XML bibliographic records, and they're pretty good about Author/Title/Subject, really Author(Translator,Second Author,Editor)/Title(Subtitle,Subsubtitle)/Subject(LOC classification)/Date(of generation).
 Librarians get advanced degrees about sorting this many books!